 - I let my baby cry, and even though it was hard, after the 3rd night, he was back to normal!!!
 Mirella

 - Have you tried giving a glowworm or teddy for him to sleep with?
-Even if you sleep with it one night so it has your scent on it…Then let bubs sleep with it..he can cuddle it & smell you – hence feeling more secure? 🙂 Tamara
+Even if you sleep with it one night so it has your scent on it…Then let bubs sleep with it.
+He can cuddle it and smell you – hence feeling more secure? 🙂 Tamara

-- I agree with Mirella and Carly.
-It’s a habit and a bit of knowing how to get mummy wrapped around that little finger.
+- It’s a habit and a bit of knowing how to get mummy wrapped around that little finger.
 Just ignore bub and stay out of the room.
-You will be able to tell if the cry is different and that means there is something wrong, by 9 mths Mum’s know the different cry patterns of their babies!!
+You will be able to tell if the cry is different and that means there is something wrong, by 9 months Mum’s know the different cry patterns of their babies!!
 Susan

 - My tip would be to look at how he falls asleep when he first goes to bed.
 If he needs cuddles to fall asleep then he may look for them every time he wakes.